RedPitaya/Documentation/appsFeatures/applications/streaming/stream_options/stream_command_line.rst

                     .. note::

-                        Using the *convert_tool application* you can also see the structure of the received file and the state of the file.
+                        Using the :ref:`convert_tool <streaming_convert_tool>` application you can also see the structure of the received file and the state of the file.

                         .. figure:: ../img/csv_state.png
                             :width: 600